Imperial and noble ranks of the Qing dynasty: Eight Privileges

 Peacock feathers, however, were prohibited for princes above the rank of beizi and direct imperial clansmen.
 The "Eight Privileges" entitled the prince to participate in state councils and share the spoils of war.
 However, the prince was also bound to reside in the capital and render service to the imperial court.
 In 1816, the princes were forbidden from reporting matters via eunuchs.
 Thus, most of the princes employed officials as managers of domestic affairs.
 The range of tasks of those officials included conveyance of memorials on behalf of the prince.
-The supervisor of princely manor held lower 4 rank in 9-pin system.
+The supervisor of princely manor held lower fourth rank in the nine pin system.